-The king agreed, and he commanded his slaves to bring out the horse of wonder.
-The prince, who was used a splendid rider, mounted it with ease and struck its ebony sides with his stirrups – but it made no move.
+The King agreed, and he commanded his slaves to bring out the horse of wonder.
+The Prince, who was a splendid rider, mounted it with ease and struck its ebony sides with his stirrups – but it made no move.

-The prince wore a look of scorn on his face, but he did as the inventor bade him.
-Immediately the horse began to climb into the sky and head for the the sun.
-The king was perplexed and cried out:
+The Prince wore a look of scorn on his face, but he did as the inventor bade him.
+Immediately the horse began to climb into the sky and head for the sun.
+The King was perplexed and cried out:

-But the inventor put on a mournful face and replied: “My Lord, the arrogence of youth has done for the prince.
+But the inventor put on a mournful face and replied: “My Lord, the arrogance of youth has done for the Prince.
 I told him how to make the horse climb, but he did not wait for my further instructions on how to bring it back to land.
 He is flown away and you shall not see him again until the end of time.”

 “Surely the sage set me on a course to burn me up!” he said to himself.
 “He wished to destroy me because I opposed his marriage to my sister and I openly questioned his wisdom.
 But I am not dead yet.
 There is no majesty and there is no might greater than Allah the glorious.
 If He is willing, I shall discover how to bring this machine to land.”

 After nightfall, like a weary bird, he gently landed on the flat roof of the palace.
-He dismounted saying, “Praise be to Allah!”
-He went around his horse examining it closely fin the moonlight, and saying, “whoever perfected this was a cunning craftsman, it shall yet return me home safely.
+He dismounted saying: “Praise be to Allah!”
+He went around his horse examining it closely in the moonlight, and saying: “Whoever perfected this was a cunning craftsman, it shall yet return me home safely.
 But now my hunger is great.
 I shall explore the palace and see what can be found there.”

 “You must be the one who came yesterday and asked for my hand in marriage.
 My father rejected you and told me that you were ugly and uncouth.
 Now I see that he deceived me, for your face is as glorious as the morning sun.”